skarab42/htms-js/packages/htms-server/readme.md

 This will expose the `htms-server` command.

-## Without global install
+## Without global installation

-You can also run it directly without installing globally:
+You can also run it directly without installing it globally:

 ```bash
 npx htms-server start